facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

 Self-chats are saved to `PARLAI_PATH/data/acute_evals/self_chats/`

-##### Phase 2: ACUTE-Eval
+### Phase 2: ACUTE-Eval

 The script will then prepare the conversation-pairs file (and save to `PARLAI_PATH/data/pairings_files/`, unique according to which chat files were used to create it) and run ACUTE-Eval with appropriate arguments.

 Upon subsequent runs with the same configuration of `--ids` or `--id-pairs`, you will have the option to re-use a pairings file or to regenerate it.

-##### Phase 3: Analysis
+### Phase 3: Analysis

 After finishing ACUTE-Eval, the script will analyze and save relevat results to `PARLAI_PATH/data/acute_evals/acute_results/<date>/<pairings_file>/`

 4 Results will be generated:

-1. A csv file of significance result, the win rate of model pairs with p value
+1. A csv file of significance result, which shows the win rates of model pairs with p value
-2. A csv file of grid Result, as Eric did for his paper
+2. A csv file of grid result, where the model comparisons and win rates are laid out in a nice grid (as seen in the ACUTE-Eval paper).
 3. A html file of nicely visualized conversations with reason annotated only
-4. A html file of nicely visualized conversations
+4. A html file of ALL nicely visualized conversations

 **NOTE** the the `analysis.py` file can be run by itself as long as you specify the ACUTE-Eval `run_id`, whether a sandbox run, and whether it is qfunction eval.